Skip to content

 assert result == expected

-1. Use the --pdb flag to drop into the debugger on failures:
+1. Use the --pdb flag to drop into the debugger automatically on any failure:

 pytest --pdb